 THC in hair and blood

-Hair and blood are unlikely ways to be tested for marijuana.
+Hair and blood are unlikely ways to be tested for cannabis.
 Interestingly, if THC does bind to the hair follicle, which is not always guaranteed, it is only detectable 7 days after use, and can be detected for up to 90 days afterwards if use is frequent.
 After THC is metabolized it begins to appear in the blood as THC-COOH, which coincidentally doesn’t bind to blood for nearly as long as it binds to the liver.
-As a result, blood tests only detect very recent use of marijuana.
+As a result, blood tests only detect very recent use of weed.